nathanielxd/flutterfall/docs/DOCS.md

 As previously mentioned, we consider modules - Flutter or Dart packages that we use in our app.
 To persist abstraction as much as possible, our data services, repositories and models will be separated into these packages; same with our theme library.

-These modules can be situated inside the Flutter app directory or in a separate place, in case you will need to re-use them, maybe in an admin panel for your app.
+These modules can be situated inside the Flutter app directory or in a separate place, in case you will need to re-use them, maybe for an admin panel for your app.

 A packages directory situated inside your flutter app should look similar to the example below:

 ![](assets/screenshots/packages_dir_example_2.png)

-A theme package is a Flutter library that contains all your custom widgets and theme data used in your app.
+A **theme package** is a Flutter library that contains all your custom widgets and theme data used in your app.

 ![](assets/screenshots/theme_package_dir_example.png)

-A data package is a standard data provider that exposes models and repositories for your use.
+A **data package** is a standard data provider that exposes models and repositories for your use.
 A repository can access data either on a local disk or the internet.

 ![](assets/screenshots/data_package_dir_example.png)